spjhon/Book-css-in-depth-2-Edition/README.md

 - Bringing motion to the page with transitions
 - Understanding timing functions and choosing the right one
 - Coordinating with JavaScript

+Summary

+- You can use transitions to smooth sudden changes in the page.
+- To catch the user’s attention, use an accelerating motion.
+- To show the user that their action has taken effect, use a decelerating motion.
+- You can use JavaScript to coordinate transitions with class name changes when CSS alone cannot do what you need.

+Chapter 15: Transforms

+This chapter covers

+- Manipulating elements using transforms for performant transitions and animations
+- Adding a “bounce” effect to a transition
+- The browser’s rendering pipeline
+- Looking at 3D transforms and perspective